Conservation Funding

 • LWCF State and Local Funding

 The LWCF State Side program provides matching grants to create and expand parks, develop recreation facilities, and further local recreation plans.
-All projects eligible to be funded through LWCF’s State Side program must reflect the policies and priorities of the state’s most current Statewide Comprehensive Outdoor Recreation Plan (SCORP).
 The first step is to contact the cooperating state office.

 Match from other sources